catalyst-cloud/catalystcloud-docs/source/faq/external-ip-address.rst

 from your Catalyst Cloud instances to access a service that has firewalling or other IP based access control in place.

+For instances that have a floating IP you simply need to find the floating IP, for instances that do not have a floating IP address the external IP address will be the external address of the router they are using to access the ``public-net``.

 There are a number of methods you can use to find the IP address:

 Using DNS on an instance